 Our first official blog post for this thread will have a little of both.

-The first one is an older social engineer prophecy story from ZDNet.
+The first one is an older social engineer article from ZDNet.
 In 2004 they warned businesses and consumers that one of the single greatest threats out there to businesses and individuals is going to be…. (drum roll please)….
 Social Engineering.

 The article goes on to state that phishing attacks, client side emails as well as Identity theft will become the largest threats to people as the years pass.
 Are the folks at ZDNet prophets or just really really smart?